|

 Bobcat, Merger, and the Largest Ski Area in Southern New Hampshire

-After over half a decade of struggles, the area was reborn under new management as Bobcat in 1977.
-Financial woes continued, resulting in Bobcat being sold at auction to group of investors including Waterville Valley's Tom Corcoran for $222,000 on September 14, 1979.
+Following the 1978-79 season, Bobcat was offered at a foreclosure auction.
+A group of investors including Waterville Valley's Tom Corcoran purchased Onset/Bobcat for $222,000 on September 14, 1979.
 Corcoran and Crotched's Tim Gannett then formed a management company to operate both areas as one.
 The areas were likely joined by two novice connecting trails for the 1980-81 season, giving Crotched the marketing tagline of being Southern New Hampshire's largest ski area.
 Onset/Bobcat became known as Crotched West.

 Snowmaking was added on three more trails for the 1981-82 season, financed by the sale of lifetime passes.
 Further significant investment was made in Hedco and Snow Machines Inc. snowmaking equipment in 1983.
 Unfortunately, back taxes and debt were starting to accumulate.
 Gannett pushed forward with plans for a $5 million condominium development in 1984.
 To diversify offerings, Crotched co-marketed cross country skiing with Tory Pines starting in 1984-85.